Jeredy/Africa_SwiftUI/README.md

    - SwiftUI;

   ## Learned:
+  - Geolocation;
-  - Geolocation.
+  - Animation;
-  - Grid Layout for iPhone, iPad and iMac (responsible).
+  - Grid Layout for iPhone, iPad and iMac (responsible);
-  - Reading JSON type data.
+  - Reading JSON type data;
-  - Manipulation of data and variables.
+  - Manipulation of data and variables;
-  - Video playback.
+  - Video playback;
   - Creation of Stickers for iMessage.

   <table>